dimaslesmana/GTAO-Macro/README.md

 # GTAO Macro
-GTA Online useful macros | Big thanks to MacMailler for creating QuickMacro.
+GTA Online useful macros | Big thanks to MacMailler for creating QuickMacro.\
-The macro should be fine on fullscreen mode, except for crosshair.
-It has to be Windowed / Windowed fullscreen.
+Windowed Borderless with native resolution only, fullscreen will not work.

+Sub-menu inside interaction menu *(Inventory, Style, Body Armor, Snacks, Ammo)* are scanned using image searching.
+You may want to check the images inside `/assets/images/interaction-menu/yourxresolution` if navigating to those five menu isn't working *(or maybe replace the image with the one you captured)*.

 ## Installation and using
 1. [Download](https://www.autohotkey.com/) latest version of AutoHotkey & install.